g-truc/glo/readme.md

 The amount of work needed is phenomenal, so let's see where it goes!

+For more information about *GLO*, please have a look at the [manual](manual.md).
+The source code and the documentation are licensed under both the [Happy Bunny License (Modified MIT) or the MIT License](manual.md#section0).

 Thanks for contributing to the project by [submitting issues](https://github.com/g-truc/glo/issues) for bug reports and feature requests.